ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/keyboard-navigation/index.md

 ## Suppress Keyboard Events

 It is possible to stop the grid acting on particular events.
-To do this implement `suppressHeaderKeyboardEvent` and/or `suppressKeyboardEvent` callback.
+To do this implement `colDef.suppressHeaderKeyboardEvent` and/or `colDef.suppressKeyboardEvent` callback.
 The callback should return `true` if the grid should suppress the events, or `false` to continue as normal.

 ### suppressHeaderKeyboardEvent